kire9613/KTH_master_thesis/README_TEAM4.md

 [behaviour_tree]: team4_readme_pages/figures/behaviour_tree.svg "Behaviour Tree"

-The behavior of the system is defined in a behavior tree.
+The system consists of several ROS nodes performing different tasks.
+One node managing the mapping, one the planning and so on.
+Further, the behavior of the system is defined in a behavior tree.
 Using a behavior tree provides a reactive and modular structure.
 It is then easy to prioritize some behaviors over others, and to insert additional functionality.
 In order to give an overview of how the system works, let's have a look at the different parts of the behavior tree.
-A more detailed description of all subsystems is provided in separate readme files linked in the bottom of this page.
+A more detailed description of all subsystems mentioned is provided in separate readme files linked in the bottom of this page.

 #### Before Launching Behaviour Tree
 A global plan is calculated using a [RRT planner](team4_readme_pages/TEAM4_PATHPLANNING.md "TEAM4_PATHPLANNING"), planning a path from the cars initial position to a defined goal.
 This plan is done only with knowledge of the initial map of floor 2 and the polygons that defines the "virtual walls" defining the race track.
-The planner generates a list of waypoints defining a path, which is later used to generate a local plan.
+The planner generates a list of waypoints defining a path (seen as purple diamonds in the gif below), which is later used to generate a local plan (the yellow line in front of the car).

 #### Part 1 - Initialization
 When launching the behavior tree, the systems waits until all initialization processes are finished.
 This includes: